tryton-vanmeer/tower-of-babel/_design/CLI-App.md

   - prints `Hello, $NAME`, `Hi, $NAME` and `Hey, $NAME`
 - `goodbye` <NAME>
   - prints `Goodbye, $NAME`
-- The above should accept a `--json` flag
-  - print a JSON formatted string
-  - {"interjection": "hello", "name": "$name"}

 The app should explain the commands and flags when given `--help` / `-h`.